-Neither of those options are particularly fun, but they’re better than the alternative, which is having wildly varying blood sugar levels.
+Neither of those options is particularly fun, but they’re better than the alternative, which is having wildly varying blood sugar levels.

 The frequency of testing depends on your circumstances.
-If you take a fast acting insulin, you’ll want to test regularly.
+If you take fast-acting insulin, you’ll want to test regularly.
 If you take the wrong amount of insulin, your blood sugar can drop too low, which can cause you to get dizzy, confused, or faint.

 You don’t want to faint.
 Especially when driving a car and/or skydiving.

 If you have Type 2 diabetes and aren’t taking insulin, it’s up to your doctor how frequently you will need to test.
 If you’re trying to keep your blood sugar levels within a tight window, you’ll want to test in a variety of circumstances to see how they affect your body.

 For example, test after eating a big meal, after exercising, and after sleeping.
 Keep records so you can compare these different situations.